 The renin-angiotensin-aldosterone system (RAAS) plays an important role in the regulation of blood pressure.
-Recognized actions of this hormonal system contributing to blood pressure increase include peripheral vasoconstriction, sodium retention, and stimulation of fluid intake. ^{1,2} The peptide angiotensin II (Ang II) formed within RAAS, is a vasoconstrictive hormone which leads to blood pressure increase even if it is exogenous administered.
-3
+Recognized actions of this hormonal system contributing to blood pressure increase include peripheral vasoconstriction, sodium retention, and stimulation of fluid intake.^{1,2} The peptide angiotensin II (Ang II), formed within the RAAS, is a vasoconstrictive hormone which leads to blood pressure increase even if it is administered exogenously.3

-Previous studies so far have shown that blood pressure elevation after exogenous Ang II administration is dose-depended after either a single bolus or a continuous infusion. ^{4,5} However, termination of the Ang II infusion results in a return of mean arterial pressure to the normal levels within 10-20 seconds, an effect that is consistent with its half-life.
-6
+Previous studies have shown that blood pressure elevation after exogenous Ang II administration is dose dependent after either a single bolus or a continuous infusion.^{4,5} However, termination of the Ang II infusion results in a return of mean arterial pressure to the normal levels within 10-20 seconds, an effect that is consistent with its half-life.6

-Design of non-peptide AT_1 antagonists has been pursued for the past 20 years.
-The first available AT_1 antagonist approved in 1995 was losartan, an orally active antagonist with a selective and competitive profile7-9 The effectiveness of losartan has been studied in various animal models using different protocols. ^{10,11} Losartan inhibits the release of aldosterone 12 and abolishes the vasoconstriction that Ang II causes; thus, it results in blood pressure decrease.
-13-15 When absorbed, losartan is metabolized in the liver to the active metabolite EXP3174.
-The metabolism of losartan has been studied both in humans and animals subjects. ^{16,17}
+The design of non-peptide AT1 antagonists has been pursued for the past 20 years.
+The first available AT1 antagonist approved in 1995 was losartan, an orally active drug with a selective and competitive profile.7-9 The effectiveness of losartan has been studied in various animal models using different protocols.^{10,11} Losartan inhibits the release of aldosterone12 and abolishes the vasoconstriction caused by Ang II; thus, it results in blood pressure decrease.13-15 When absorbed, losartan is metabolized in the liver to the active metabolite EXP3174.
+The metabolism of losartan has been studied both in humans and animals.^{16,17}

-A number of AT_1 antagonists derived from losartan, such as irbesartan, telmisartan, candesartan, valsartan and olmesartan have been approved for the treatment of arterial hypertension during the last seven years.
+A number of other AT_1 antagonists, such as irbesartan, telmisartan, candesartan, valsartan, and olmesartan have been approved for the treatment of arterial hypertension during the last 7 years.
 After the development of a novel receptor antagonist, identification of the in vitro affinity of the antagonist to its receptor is mandatory.
 Unfortunately, the in vitro results are not always correlated with the in vivo pharmacologic potency of a tested receptor antagonist.
 Although a high affinity of a drug to its receptor is very important, it is not the only requirement needed for a production of a potent antagonist in vivo.
-The discrepancies between in vitro and in vivo studies can be attributed to pharmacokinetics and pharmacodynamics of novel compounds.
+The discrepancies between in vitro and in vivo studies can be attributed to both pharmacokinetic and pharmacodynamic differences.

-Animal models have been widely used in order to study the pathogenesis of hypertension and the discovery of new therapeutic procedures. ^{18,19} An ideal animal model should share similar cardiovascular anatomy and physiology with humans, resulting in hypertension development.
-Several protocols as well as different species such as rats, rabbits and dogs have been extensively used in the past for the determination of blood pressure lowering activity.
-20-23 Although, Ang II has been infused both in conscious and anaesthetized animals in numerous studies, ^{24,25} anaesthetized rabbits were used only in a few hypertensive studies while the antihypertensive effect of drugs that precede or follow the Ang II infusion have been hardly documented. ^{26,27}
+Animal models have been widely used in order to study the pathogenesis of hypertension and in the discovery of new therapeutic procedures.^{18,19} An ideal animal model should share similar cardiovascular anatomy and physiology with humans, resulting in the development of hypertension.
+Several protocols in different species such as rats, rabbits, and dogs have been used extensively in the past for the determination of blood pressure lowering activity.20-23 Although Ang II has been infused both in conscious and anaesthetized animals in numerous studies,24,25 anaesthetized rabbits were used only in a few hypertensive studies while the antihypertensive effect of drugs that precede or follow the Ang II infusion has received relatively little documentation.^{26,27}